-Overview
+Overview of the Canadian Ranger Ocean Watch (CROW) activities for 2019

 In March and April 2019, science advisors from the Institute of Ocean Sciences of Fisheries and Oceans Canada (DFO) visited 3 communities in the Arctic (2 in Nunavut and 1 in Northwest Territories) to continue training and working with Rangers of 1 Canadian Ranger Patrol Group (1 CRPG).
 The DFO personnel brought oceanographic instrumentation to train Rangers to measure ocean properties.
-After the DFO visit, the equipment was left in the communities with the Rangers to use during NWS patrols when possible.
+After the DFO visit, the equipment was left in the communities with the Rangers to use during North Warning System (NWS) patrols when possible.

 The data collected during the training and NWS patrols will expand our view of the wintertime oceanography of the western Canadian Arctic Archipelago.
-Data collected by Rangers during CROW in previous years is filling in gaps in studies in Dease and Dolphin and Union Straits as well as Coronation and Queen Maud Gulfs and Darnley bay.
+Data collected by Rangers during CROW in previous years is filling in gaps in studies in Dease and Dolphin and Union Straits as well as Coronation and Queen Maud Gulfs and Darnley Bay.
 A summary of this year’s data is included in the appendix of this report.
-A full data report will be produced separately.
+A full data report has been produced separately.

 For logistical reasons, this year’s CROW training was broken up into 2 trips.
 In March, CROW training was undertaken in the Kitikmeot communities of Cambridge Bay and Kugluktuk.
 Later in April, CROW training and water sampling was done in Paulatuk